psevestre/openid-fapi/Financial_API_WD_002.md

 The use of a `request` object or `request_uri` in the authorization request will prevent tampering with the request parameters.

-[SoK: Single Sign-On Security – An Evaluation of OpenID Connect](https://www.nds.rub.de/media/ei/veroeffentlichungen/2017/01/30/oidc-security.pdf) is an example of this kind of attack.
+The IdP confusion attack reported in [SoK: Single Sign-On Security – An Evaluation of OpenID Connect](https://www.nds.rub.de/media/ei/veroeffentlichungen/2017/01/30/oidc-security.pdf) is an example of this kind of attack.

 #### 8.4.3 Authorization response parameter injection attack
 This attack occurs when the victim and attacker use the same relying party client.
 The attacker is somehow able to